Why hire an attorney

 Choosing an Australian firm with presence or trusted foreign associates in China

-The easiest way to engage a trade mark lawyer in China is to choose an Australian law firm that has offices in China and deep expertise in intellectual property protection and enforcement.
+The easiest way to engage a trade mark lawyer in China is to choose an Australian law firm that has offices in China and deep expertise in IP protection and enforcement.

 This will allow you to discuss your issues to a local lawyer in English, who can then engage their Chinese colleagues to assist you.
 You can also rely on the local law firm to find the lawyer with the correct expertise in the right city in China to assist you.